-- Achieve a grade of Satisfactory in all seven Phase II clerkships - Achieve a grade of Credit for Continuity Clinic and Performance Assessments - Adhere to ethical and professional standards of behavior
+- Achieve a grade of Satisfactory/Credit in all seven Phase II Clerkships - Achieve a grade of Credit for the Specialty Exploration Experience and Performance Assessments - Adhere to ethical and professional standards of behavior

-Please review the entire policy on "Student Promotion and Awarding the MD Degree" in the UNM SOM MD Student Handbook or on the UNM OMSA webpage.
+Please review the entire policy on "Student Promotion and Awarding the MD Degree" in the UNM SOM MD Student Handbook or on the UNM SOM OMSA webpage.

 Phase III courses are for students who have completed Phase I and II.
 Except in very unusual circumstances, all required Phase II Clerkships must be taken at the UNM SOM.
 Phase I and Phase II students who wish to take any Phase III Clerkship must have prior approval.
 If approved, Phase I and Phase II students may only receive 4 weeks of Phase III credit prior to promotion to Phase III.
-Students who do not take USMLE Step 1 by the published deadline may be permitted to take one nonclinical Phase III elective at the UNM SOM (pending availability and approval) \after\ taking Step 1.
+Students who do not take USMLE Step 1 by the published deadline may be permitted to take one nonclinical Phase III elective at the UNM SOM (pending availability and approval) after taking Step 1.
 Please contact OMSA for more information.

 Students must have completed all course prerequisites established by departments or individuals offering Phase III electives.
-Prerequisites for Sub-I, ICU, and Medicine in New Mexico courses include completion of all Phase II Clerkships.
+Prerequisites for the Sub-Intern and ICU courses include completion of all Phase II Clerkships.
 Exceptions to these guidelines are rarely approved.